adityap27/wpScript/README.md

+#wpScript
-#Javascript to save unknown/unsaved numbers from a Whatsapp group.
+Javascript to save unknown/unsaved numbers from a Whatsapp group.

 Steps
 1. Open Whatsapp Web in browser.